Share the article

 There are many reasons for inappropriate behavior, including a lack of understanding of the issue and intensive marketing campaigns that promote antibiotic use.

-The importance of effective awareness raising
+The importance of effective awareness raising and education

 Approach